tomokawaguchi/tomokawaguchi/README.md

 --

-I am originally from country side of Japan where there are a lot of deers 🇯🇵🦌 I came to Australia for my master's degree and loved the weather and people in Australia 🇦🇺
+I am originally from the country side of Japan where there are lots of deers 🇯🇵🦌 I came to Australia for my master's degree and loved the weather and people in Australia 🇦🇺

 I'm a very focused individual who believes hard work and dedication will lead to accomplishing goals.